EarthyScience/SINDBAD/dev/.documenter/pages/code/models.md

-set transfer between pools to 0 [i.e. nothing is transfered]
+Sets carbon transfers between pools to 0 (no transfer).

 **Parameters**
 - None